Cecrops I: Etymology and form

-The name of Cecrops is not of Greek origin according to Strabo.
+According to Strabo, the name of Cecrops is not of Greek origin.
 It was said that he was born from the earth itself (an autochthon) and was accordingly called a γηγενής (gēgenḗs "native"), and described as having his top half shaped like a man and the bottom half in serpent or fish-tail form.
 Hence he was called διφυής (diphuḗs, "of two natures").
 Diodorus rationalized that his double form was because of his double citizenship, Greek and barbarian.
 Some ancients referred the epithet διφυής to marriage, of which tradition made him the founder.

 Family

 Apparently Cecrops married Aglaurus, the daughter of Actaeus, former king of the region of Attica, whom he succeeded on the throne.
 It is disputed that this woman was the mother of Cecrops's son Erysichthon.
 Erysichthon predeceased him, and he was succeeded by Cranaus, who is said to have been one of the wealthiest citizens of Athens at that time.

 Cecrops was the father of three daughters: Herse, Pandrosus and Aglaurus.
 To them was given a box or jar containing the infant Erichthonius to guard unseen.
 They looked and, terrified by the two serpents Athena had set within to guard the child, they fled in terror and leapt from the Acropolis to their deaths.
 Some accounts say one of the sisters was turned to stone instead.